csosfzonu/Discord_token_grabber/readme.md

 3. **Telegram Bot Setup Guide**:
    **Step 1: Create a Telegram Bot**

-   - Open BotFather on Telegram.
+   1.Open BotFather on Telegram.

-   - Use the /newbot command to create a new bot.
+   2.Use the /newbot command to create a new bot.

-   - Follow the instructions to set a name and username for your bot.
+   3.Follow the instructions to set a name and username for your bot.

-   - Once the bot is created, you will receive a Bot Token.
+   4.Once the bot is created, you will receive a Bot Token.
 Save this token for later use.
-   - Example Token: 12345:ABCDEF...
+   5.Example Token: 12345:ABCDEF...

 ```json
 {